stefanthoss/stefandroid-blog/_posts/2021-03-09-pfsense-secure-haproxy.md

 secret and authenticated ciphers.
 This will only support modern clients with TLS 1.3 without backwards compatibility and exclude any clients that are older than Firefox 63, Android 10.0, Chrome 70, Edge 75, Java 11, OpenSSL 1.1.1, Opera 57, and Safari 12.1 from connecting to HAProxy.
-This shouldn't be used in corporate environments with legacy systems but all my personal devices and clients support TLS 1.3.
+This shouldn't be used in corporate environments with legacy clients but all my personal devices and clients support TLS 1.3.
 See the testssl.sh output below for more detailed client simulations.

 First go to the Mozilla SSL Configuration Generator and generate a modern configuration, I'll be using